Useurmind/FluxInTypescriptWithRx/docs/tutorial.md

 The framework provides an interface to integrate your container of choice but comes with a default container.

 The page management needs to know how to create a container for your app if the need arises.
-Therefore, you must provide an implementation of the `IPageContainerFactory` interface that creates a new container for a page.
+Therefore, you must provide at least one central implementation of the `IPageContainerFactory` interface that creates a new container for any page that does not specify its own container factory.

 `ContainerFactory.ts`: